Basic geometric and kinematic features of the Standard Cosmological Model: The Standard model ( CDM)

 \subsection{Model Parameters}

-Modern cosmology has become a science based on observational data that now have sufficient accuracy to construct a model that is most appropriate for the real universe.
-The most important is the circumstance that space is very close to flat, which leads one to assume that $k=0$.
-In this case the radius of curvature is infinitely large and should not appear in expressions for quantities having physical meaning.
-Therefore, as is often done, for its contemporary quantity we take the Hubble distance: $R_0=l_\H^0=c/H_0$.
-Then the metric (\ref{eq:FRWmetr}) is rewritten as: \be \d s^2=(l_\H^0)^2a^2(\eta)\left[\d\eta^2-\d\chi^2-\chi^2\d\omega^2\right]. \ee Of all the cosmological parameters, the current temperature of radiation called the cosmic microwave or relict background has been determined with the greatest accuracy, its value is $T_0=2.7277$ K. At an arbitrary epoch $T=T_0/a=T_0(1+z)$.
-The temperature of the neutrino is connected to it as $T_\nu=\sqrt[3]{4/11}\,T=0.71377\,T$, $T_\nu^0=1.9469$ К. The coefficient is obtained from the consideration that due to the adiabatic expansion, the entropy of the total mixture of matter and radiation does not change, while during the annihilation of electron-positron pairs their entropy passes to the radiation \cite{AlphHerm}.
+Modern cosmology has become a science based on observational data, which now have sufficient accuracy to construct a model that adequately describes the real universe.
+The most important aspect is the inference that space is very close to flat, which leads one to assume that $k=0$.
+In this case the radius of curvature is infinitely large and should not appear in expressions for quantities that have physical meaning.
+Therefore, as is often done, we adopt for its contemporary value the Hubble distance: $R_0=l_\H^0=c/H_0$.
+Then the metric (\ref{eq:FRWmetr}) can be rewritten as: \be \d s^2=(l_\H^0)^2a^2(\eta)\left[\d\eta^2-\d\chi^2-\chi^2\d\omega^2\right]. \ee Of all the cosmological parameters, the current temperature of the radiation, which is very close to thermal (deviations from a blackbody spectrum are of order $10^{-5}\div 10^{-4}$) and called the cosmic microwave or relict background, has been determined with the greatest in cosmology accuracy: its value is $T_0=2.7277$ K. At an arbitrary epoch corresponding to redshift $z$, $T=T_0/a=T_0(1+z)$.
+The temperature of the neutrinos is connected to that of the radiation as $T_\nu=\sqrt[3]{4/11}\,T=0.71377\,T$, $T_\nu^0=1.9469$ K. The coefficient is obtained from the consideration that, due to the adiabatic expansion, the entropy of the total mixture of matter and radiation does not change, while during the annihilation of electron-positron pairs their entropy passes to the radiation \cite{AlphHerm}.
 The entropy of the neutrino gas depends only on its temperature, and does not change.